-- (d) "Land disposal restriction treatment standards" means the treatment standards under 40 C.F.R. part 268 that a hazardous waste shall meet. - (e) "Landfill" means a disposal facility or part of a facility where hazardous waste is placed in or on land.
-"Landfill" does not include any of the following: - (i) A pile. - (ii) A land treatment facility.
+(d) "Land disposal restriction treatment standards" means the treatment standards under 40 CFR part 268 that a hazardous waste must meet.

+(e) "Landfill" means a disposal facility or part of a facility where hazardous waste is placed in or on land.
+"Landfill" does not include any of the following:

+(i) A pile.

+(ii) A land treatment facility.